LightTable/user-guide/how.md

 ### Split windows?

 You can create a new tabset by either right clicking in the tab area and selecting `New tabset` or by using the `Tabs: Add a tabset` command in the command bar.
 To close a tabset you can either use the `Tabs: Remove active tabset` command or resize it such that it has 0 width.

+As of v0.8.1, it is not possible to split horizontally, but there is an issue open to address this.

 ### Open a new window?